Augmenting Physical Models with Deep Networks for Complex Dynamics Forecasting: Introduction

+Combining the MB and ML paradigms is an emerging trend to develop the interplay between the two paradigms.
+For example, \citeasnoun{brunton2016discovering} and \citeasnoun{long2018pde} learn the explicit form of PDEs directly from data, \citeasnoun{raissi2017physics} and \citeasnoun{sirignano2018dgm} use NNs as implicit methods for solving PDEs, \citeasnoun{seo2020} learn spatial differences with a graph network, \citeasnoun{ummenhofer2020} introduce continuous convolutions for fluid simulations, \citeasnoun{de2017deep} learn the velocity field of an advection-diffusion system, \citeasnoun{greydanus2019hamiltonian} and \citeasnoun{chen2019symplectic} enforce conservation laws in the network architecture or in the loss function.
 The large majority of aforementioned MB/ML hybrid approaches assume that the physical model adequately describes the observed dynamics.
-This assumption is, however, commonly violated in practice. ~This may be due to various factors, \eg idealized assumptions and difficulty to explain processes from first principles \citep{gentine}, computational constraints prescribing a fine grain modeling of the system \citep{epnet}, unknown external factors, forces and sources which are present \citep{Large2004}.
+This assumption is, however, commonly violated in practice.
+This may be due to various factors, \eg idealized assumptions and difficulty to explain processes from first principles \cite{gentine}, computational constraints prescribing a fine grain modeling of the system \cite{epnet}, unknown external factors, forces and sources which are present \cite{Large2004}.
 In this paper, we aim at leveraging prior dynamical ODE/PDE knowledge in situations where this physical model is incomplete, \ie unable to represent the whole complexity of observed data.
 To handle this case, we introduce a principled learning framework to Augment incomplete PHYsical models for ideNtIfying and forecasTing complex dYnamics~(APHYNITY).
-The rationale of APHYNITY, illustrated in Figure~\ref{fig:comparison_data_phys_coop} on the pendulum problem, is to \textit{augment} the physical model when---and only when---it falls short.
+The rationale of APHYNITY, illustrated in \Figref{fig:comparison_data_phys_coop} on the pendulum problem, is to \textit{augment} the physical model when---and only when---it falls short.

-Designing a general method for combining MB and ML approaches is still a widely open problem, and a clear problem formulation for the latter is lacking \citep{Reichstein2019}.
-Our contributions towards these goals are the following: \begin{itemize}

-\item We introduce a simple yet principled framework for combining both approaches.
+Designing a general method for combining MB and ML approaches is still a widely open problem, and a clear problem formulation for the latter is lacking \cite{Reichstein2019}.
+Our contributions towards these goals are the following: \begin{itemize} \item We introduce a simple yet principled framework for combining both approaches.
 We decompose the data into a physical and a data-driven term such that the data-driven component only models information that cannot be captured by the physical model.
-We provide existence and uniqueness guarantees~(Section~\ref{subsec:decomp}) for the decomposition given mild conditions, and show that this formulation ensures interpretability and benefits generalization.
+We provide existence and uniqueness guarantees~(\Secref{subsec:decomp}) for the decomposition given mild conditions, and show that this formulation ensures interpretability and benefits generalization.